 If you’re reading this article, it’s likely that you already have your instance of Salesforce set up.
 As amazing as Salesforce is, it’s a relatively heavy lift to implement- particularly for new or small organizations.
 And, not to be the bearer of bad news, but building a commission system in Salesforce is an equally heavy lift.
 Building a system to calculate commission in Salesforce requires the following:

 - Adding custom attributes to those commission objects (ex. commission amount)

 - Adding custom formulas that automatically calculate those attributes

 - Creating a set of triggers to initiate custom calculations

-Using Salesforce for Commissions: Pros and Cons
+Using Salesforce to Calculate Sales Commission: Pros and Cons

-In the previous section we showed how hard it is to set up commissions properly in Salesforce.
-Here at Spiff, we’ve spoken with folks at Salesforce.
+We’ve spoken with folks at Salesforce.
 We believe Salesforce realizes that its software isn’t ideal for handling incentive compensation systems.
 In the past they have invested in and partnered with other companies that focus on commissions.

 If it were possible, there would be some big pros to building a commission system in Salesforce.
 You could save money because you don’t have to pay anything extra for commission software.
 Your reps would never have to leave the CRM to understand how much they get paid.
 You could centralize all of the data about your deals in one place.